 Barring general population growth, you can see that the number of people we put behind bars in America was pretty much steady until the 1970s.

 Decades of bipartisan tough-on-crime approaches at the state and federal levels have directed the deliberate and regrettable march toward caging more than 2.2 million people.
+This incarceration population growth outpaced our nation’s general population growth by seventeen percent.
 Nearly half a century of “wars” on drugs, mental illness, and poverty; three- strike rules, mandatory minimum sentences, private prisons, and concentrated policing in minority communities; and the proliferation of both criminal code and collateral sanctions attached to criminal records have contributed to this catastrophe.

 This is not only unprecedented in our own history, it’s unparalleled in the world: the US claims approximately 5% of the world’s general population and nearly 25% of its incarcerated population–and we spend more than $80 billion a year to do so.

 Meanwhile, mass criminalization cuts deep and wide for some, while scraping the surface for others.
 Black men are more likely to be arrested, charged, convicted, and incarcerated than their white counterparts.
 Black women and children, Indigenous People, Latinx, and people in poor communities are also profoundly and disproportionately devastated.